skip to Main Content

 • Free Zoom software or app.²

-1. Waltons Music has Zoom headphones and microphones that are ideal for online music tuition and are available at 5% discounts for currently enrolled New School students.
-If you would like to obtain a discount, please contact Waltons with your item choice and include a scan or photo of your course payment receipt.
+1. Waltons Music offers its Zoom ZUM-2PMP Podcasting Pack, ideal for online music tuition, at a 5% discount for currently enrolled New School students.
+If you would like to obtain this discount, please contact Waltons and include a scan or photo of your tuition payment receipt.

 2. If you haven’t learned music with Zoom before, please see our printable Zoom for Students information sheet for information on how to download and set up Zoom for music tuition.